U.S. Treasury's Mnuchin: Revoking Boeing, Airbus licenses to sell jets to Iran

-WASHINGTON (Reuters) - Licenses for Boeing Co (BA.N) and Airbus (AIR.PA) to sell passenger jets to Iran will be revoked, U.S. Treasury Secretary Steve Mnuchin said on Tuesday after President Donald Trump pulled the United States out of the 2015 Iran nuclear agreement.
+WASHINGTON (Reuters) - Licenses for Boeing Co and Airbus to sell passenger jets to Iran will be revoked, U.S. Treasury Secretary Steven Mnuchin said on Tuesday after President Donald Trump pulled the United States out of the 2015 Iran nuclear agreement.

 Trump said he would reimpose U.S. economic sanctions on Iran, which were lifted under the agreement he had harshly criticized.